-The celebrated 42-year-old enjoyed a 13-year career in the NFL, staying with the Bears until his retirement in 2012.
+The celebrated 43-year-old enjoyed 13-years in the NFL, staying with the Bears for his whole career until his retirement in 2012.

 Well, it seems Urlacher has been enjoying retirement, and in what is arguably the greatest comeback story in football history: the formerly bald linebacker has even sprouted a head of hair, as evidenced by his posts on social media.

-Urlacher’s hair made its public debut in 2016 on WGN News, stunning those who remembered the Pro Bowl linebacker’s bald head.
-Seeing him with a full head of hair was a complete shock to football fans in Illinois.
+Urlacher’s new hair made its public debut in 2016 on WGN News, stunning those who remembered the Pro Bowl linebacker’s bald head.
+Seeing him with a full head of hair was a complete shock to football fans in Illinois and a drastic new look than what he had when tackling members of the New York Giants.

 Urlacher explained the shocking development to Dan Patrick, telling him how he underwent a hair restoration procedure via RESTORE, which was founded by Dr. Arthur Katona in order to restore hair to his head and achieve his new look, boasting the most hair he’s had since high school.